StephenOTT/ProcessProjectTemplate/docs/deployment.md

 # Deployment

 There are several ways to deploy Camunda process files.
-This project template follows a specific pattern that supported automated deployment with any deployment system that can preform HTTP requests to the Camunda REST API.
+This project template follows a specific pattern that supports automated deployments with any deployment system that can preform HTTP requests to the Camunda REST API.

 ## Manual Deployment